These snow-white swans with coal-black bills dabble (that is, go bottom up) for aquatic plants. Some trumpeter swans nest along the Madison River.

 CREDITS: All photos on this page are used courtesy of the U.S. Department of the Interior, National Park Service, Yellowstone National Park.

-IN THE GUIDEBOOK: You can find more information about these birds in the chapter of Yellowstone Treasures called “Living Things: A Yellowstone Sampler,” pages 337–40 and 348–49 of the fourth edition.
+IN THE GUIDEBOOK: You can find more information about these birds in the chapter of Yellowstone Treasures called “Living Things: A Yellowstone Sampler,” pages 337–40 and 348–49 of the fifth edition.